-Whilst I don’t label my investing style as one that specifically targets high dividends, I have noticed that SMSF investors in particular often embrace such a style.
+Whilst I don’t label my investing style as one that specifically targets dividends, I have noticed that SMSF investors in particular often embrace such a style.
 What I do sometimes blog about though is certain “special situations” or “hidden value” that lurks underneath the surface.
-I thought therefore I would discuss a few situations I have noticed and participated in recently that combine such strategies.
+I thought therefore I would discuss a few situations I have noticed recently that combine such strategies.

 Sunland Group Limited (ASX:SDG)

 The full year results SDG reported NTA of $2.34 a share.
 They are a residential property developer who a bit over 12 months ago announced a plan to wind up.
 Adjusted for the cash dividend paid out last month that NTA could be adjusted to $2.14.
 First week after the last ex-date the shares mostly traded in the 2.55-2.60 range.
 The shares in the last fortnight then traded quite a bit of volume around the $2.40 mark which prompted me to just check on some of the numbers.
 That equates to a market cap of about $330 million.

 At June 30 FY21 there was about $74 million of franking credits in the accounts which already allows for that last dividend.

 For the rest of the wind-up phase (perhaps steadily done in stages over the next 2 years), the existing franking credits I just mentioned then now could underpin fully franked dividends of $1.27 a share.
 However this $1.27 could end up being more by the end of the wind up process after they eventually pay more tax.